pedrotcaraujo/car-list/README.md

   - Rxjs for data flow.
   - A dev server that lints for common errors.
   - Import CSS and image files directly from JavaScript.
-  - Autoprefixed CSS, so you don’t need -webkit or other prefixes.
-  - Jest and enzyme for components test.

 # Quick-Start Guide